 Yes.
 We are required to have documentation for all the scholarship recipients for the full year.
 By turning in this information we will also be able to review academic progress when applying for future funding.

-I am currently living outside the United States and am attending an institution outside the U.S. as part of my U.S. degree program.
+I am currently living outside the United States and am attending a non-US institution as part of my US degree program.
 Am I still eligible to receive a SHPE Foundation scholarship?